List of Playboy Playmates of 1963: May

-Sharon Cintron (born January 16, 1945, in Perth Amboy, New Jersey) is an American model and actress.
+Sharon Cintron (born January 16, 1945, in Perth Amboy, New Jersey - died July 31 2017, in Prescott, Arizona) was an American model and actress.
 She was Playboy magazine's Playmate of the Month for its May 1963 issue.

 Her centerfold was photographed by Mario Casilli.
 She later appeared in a season two episode of The Monkees called "Some Like it Lukewarm".
 She also held a recurring role on the TV series Baretta.

 Sharon died on July 31, 2017, in Prescott, AZ after a short battle with cancer.
 She was 72.

 June

 Connie Mason (born August 24, 1937, in Washington, D.C.) is an American model and actress who was Playboy magazine's Playmate of the Month for its June 1963 issue.

 Her centerfold was photographed by Pompeo Posar.
 She was also a Playboy Bunny at the Chicago club.

+She met and married Shelly Kasten in New York City, who was the entertainment director for all the Playboy Clubs.
+Mason had previously been married to actor Tony Young from 1958 to 1962.

 July

 Carrie Enwright White (August 25, 1943 – May 3, 2022) Born in Beverly Hills, California, Carrie was an American hairdresser, author, and spokesperson, who in her youth worked occasionally a model.
 She was Playboy magazine's Playmate of the Month for its July 1963 issue.

 Her centerfold was photographed by Ron Vogel.

-Carrie died May 3, 2022 from cancer in Los Angeles, California.
-She was 78.
+Carrie died May 3, 2022 from cancer in Los Angeles, California, aged 78.

 August

 Phyllis Sherwood (born Phyllis Sowicki on September 30, 1937, in Niagara Falls, New York – April 16, 2007 in Davie, Florida) was an American model.
 She was Playboy magazine's Playmate of the Month for its August 1963 issue.

 Her centerfold was photographed by Pompeo Posar.

 Her real name was Phyllis Sowicki.
 She was born September 30, 1937, in Niagara Falls, N.Y.
-She moved to Fort Lauderdale in 1959 and worked at Miami's Playboy Club for two years where she donned a bunny outfit.
+She moved to Fort Lauderdale, Florida, in 1959 and worked at Miami's Playboy Club for two years where she donned a bunny outfit.
 She continued modeling, working with different photographers and traveling to cities as a Playboy bunny.
-She married Merrill Spivak in 1972.

-She married Merrill Spivak and became a housewife and raised her two sons and daughter.
+She married Merrill Spivak in 1972, became a housewife and raised her two sons and daughter.
 Later, the family moved to Chicago, then moved back to South Florida in 1996.
 She resided in Davie, where she was co-owner of her husband's condo management business.

-Phyllis died of lung cancer on April 16, 2007 in Davie, Florida, U.S. Phyllis was 69.
+Phyllis died of lung cancer on April 16, 2007 in Davie, aged 69.